purrbot-site/Docs/docs/contribute/index.md

 That's why I'm always happy to receive Pull requests to improve and fix things.
 Please make sure to follow the [contributing guidelines][contributing_bot] for the repository.

-## APIs
+## API
-Similar to the bot are the APIs not the best in terms of code.
+Similar to the bot is the API not the best in terms of code.
-Feel free to submit any Pull requests to improve them.
+Feel free to submit any Pull requests to improve it.

-You can find the source codes [here][imageapi] and [here][purrbotapi].
+You can find the source codes [here][imageapi].

 ## Translations
 We welcome every kind of translation.
 This even includes those that don't really exist (Are a joke-language like Klingon...
 No hate towards those guys).
-To become a translator, contact Andre_601#0601 on [Discord], so that he can add you as a translator to the [Translation page][translation].
+To become a translator, read how to on the [translations.md][translations] file and join our [Discord], so that he can add you as a translator to the [Translation page][crowdin].